Half a million immigrants could eventually get US citizenship under a sweeping new plan from Biden - KESQ

 Associated Press

-WASHINGTON (AP) — President Joe Biden ordered expansive election-year action Tuesday to offer potential citizenship to hundreds of thousands of immigrants without legal status in the U.S., aiming to balance his recent aggressive crackdown on the southern border that enraged advocates and many Democratic lawmakers.
+WASHINGTON (AP) — President Joe Biden ordered an expansive election-year step Tuesday to offer potential citizenship to hundreds of thousands of immigrants without legal status in the U.S., aiming to balance his recent aggressive crackdown on the southern border that enraged advocates and many Democratic lawmakers.

 The president announced that his administration will, in the coming months, allow certain U.S. citizens’ spouses without legal status to apply for permanent residency and eventually citizenship without having to first depart the country.
-The move from Biden, a Democrat, could affect upwards of half a million immigrants, according to senior administration officials.
+The move could affect upwards of half a million immigrants, according to senior administration officials.

 “The Statue of Liberty is not some relic of American history.
 It still stands for who we are,” Biden said from a crowded East Room at the White House, filled with advocates, congressional Democrats and immigrants who would be eligible for the program.
 “But I also refuse to believe that for us to continue to be America that embraces immigration, we have to give up securing our border.
 They’re false choices.”

 On Tuesday, Biden accused “my predecessor” of preying on fears about immigrants as he chastised Trump administration moves, such as a zero-tolerance policy at the southern border that led to the separation of families.
-But Trump has leaned into his own policies as Biden has faced disapproval of his handling of immigration throughout his presidency.
-At a rally in Racine, Wis., on Tuesday, Trump proclaimed: “Our country is under invasion.
-We should not be talking amnesty.
-We should be talking about stopping the invasion instead.”
+But Trump has leaned into his own policies as Biden has faced disapproval of his handling of immigration throughout his presidency, and on Tuesday, Trump’s campaign accused the incumbent president of creating “another invitation for illegal immigration.”

+“Biden only cares about one thing — power — and that’s why he is giving mass amnesty and citizenship to hundreds of thousands of illegals who he knows will ultimately vote for him and the Open Border Democrat Party,” Trump campaign spokeswoman Karoline Leavitt said.

 To qualify for Biden’s actions, an immigrant must have lived in the United States for 10 years and be married to a U.S. citizen, both as of Monday.
 If a qualifying immigrant’s application is approved, he or she would have three years to apply for a green card and receive a temporary work permit and be shielded from deportation in the meantime.